-5. It has shown promise in halting prions which is the protein that causes neurodegenerative diseases like Creutzfeltd-Jakob and mad cow.
+- Potentially useful in halting the production of a prion-like protein responsible for causing neurodegenerative diseases like Creutzfeltd-Jakob and mad cow.

-7. Promising results have been produced in the treatment of schizophrenia.
+- Promising results regarding the treatment of schizophrenia.

-11. CBD has known antiemetic properties and has therefore proved to be effective in alleviating vomiting and nausea caused by chemotherapy and some other therapies.
+- CBD has known antiemetic properties which could be effective for alleviating vomiting and nausea.

 - Anticonvulsant properties may lead to potential treatment of seizures.